 Utatsu-yama, a City View Up the Slope

 Behind the eastern geisha district of Higashi Chaya is Mount Utatsu.
 The slope leading up it starts with Utasu Shrine.
-(The names sound similar, but are quite different!)
+(The names sound similar, but the characters are quite different!)
 It’s a bit of a work out to reach Hosen-ji Temple.
 I always run out of breath.
 But the trek is worth it for the view.
-(Haruki recommends it as well!)

 The Saigawa, a Riverside Walk with a Mountain View